carpentries/instructor-training/_episodes/15-lesson-study.md

 - the person's general background,
 - the motivating problem they face,
 - and how the course will help them.

+> ## Learner Profiles
-One example of a learner profile for a Software Carpentry workshop might be:
+> Examine this example profile of a Software Carpentry learner:

-> João is an agricultural engineer doing his masters in soil physics.
+> *João is an agricultural engineer doing his masters in soil physics.
 > His programming experience is a first year programming course using C.
 > He was never able to use this low-level programming in his activities,
 > and never programmed after the first year.